Table of Contents on Multidimension

 3.3.1 Screenwriters

-They are responsible for creating captivating scripts, dialogues, and narratives for video games and other narrative experiences.
+They are responsible for creating captivating scripts, dialogues, and narratives for video games and other storytelling experiences.
 Screenwriters work closely with developers and designers to integrate the story into the visual and interactive elements of the game.

 3.4.1 Level Designers